m-romanski/Determining-Safest-Aircraft/README.md

   In this study, we aim to process, clean, understand, and produce statistically significant data in order to make evidence-based decisions in terms of operating the safest aircrafts.
   Starting from a large dataset, we will be able to determine a list of top 10 safest aircrafts from professional manufacturers worldwide.

+  Our client is looking to enter the aviation industry and has asked us to determine how to maximize safety in this endeavor.
+Using data provided by the National Transportation Safety Board (NTSB) we have determined the following:

+*Our client should invest in a Boeing aircraft that has at least two engines.

+*Our client should fly on-demand, unscheduled operations under Federal Aviation Regulation Part 135.

+*Our client should pursue regional business in the United States but outside of the Northeast.

 ## Business Understanding